 You may now purchase a monthly pass for the pay station lots.
 The fee for this pass is $65 for a calendar month.
 Monthly passes are only available through the mPay2park app.
 You can get the free app from iTunes or Google Play.
 You will need to complete a brief enrollment form and pay the fee for your first monthly pass directly to the Town of Darien.
 Renewals will be processed through the app.
 The monthly pass is for use in the pay station lots.
 It can only be used to park in the permit lots after 9:30 am.
 Click here for the enrollment form and instructions for using the pass.

 Location of daily parking spaces:

 Daily commuters have two options to pay for parking - pay by app or pay at the pay station.
-Daily parkers may park in the permit lots after 9:30 am.
+Daily parkers may park in the permit lots between 9:30 am and midnight.

 For information on how to pay by app or pay at the pay station, click here: Daily Commuter Parking Information

 A link to the Southwestern Regional Planning Agency (SWRPA) --now the Western CT Council of Governments --rail station parking information.